outsinre/outsinre.github.com/_posts/2018-03-26-policy-routing.md

 root@tux ~ # sysctl -w net.ipv4.ip_forward=1 (opt)
 ```

+1. *mangle* table is used for specialized packet alteration.
-1. A new chain GFWLIST is created for 'gfwlist' IP set for better isolation.
+2. A new chain GFWLIST is created for 'gfwlist' IP set for better isolation.
-2. `-C` checks whether a rule exists or not.
+3. `-C` checks whether a rule exists or not.
-3. When a packet hits FORWARD chain, it has been routed already.
+4. When a packet hits FORWARD chain, it has been routed already.
 Instead, PREROUTING is hit before routing.

-# Iproute2 Rule and Table
+# Iproute2 Rule and Table On the MARK

 Now that 'gfwlist' IP set is marked by Iptables, we will create a routing rule and table for the mark.
 Before that we can define a string identifier for the table.